vasilakisfil/Introspected-REST/README.md

 neither the client developer nor the server developer has access to the other machine.

-This means that if the client needs a specific resource, it must not have an offline contract on how to retrieve this resource because that would mean changes on the server's side is difficult.
+This means that if the client needs a specific resource, it must not have an offline contract on how to retrieve this resource because that would mean
+* changes on the server's side is difficult.
+* automated API clients are not possible without human interaction.

-As a result the server would help (drive if you will) the client exactly where is needed to.
+Instead, the server would help (drive if you will) the client exactly where is needed to.

 That's the main reason why Roy is against the version on the URL: because it means that you take as de-facto that there will be breaking changes at some point.